Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Introduction

-In either case, observed trends and variations among pulses carry important clues to the physics of GRBs.
-The multi-pulsed nature indicate a continuous ejection from the progenitor, implying that (i) it is not destroyed immediately (ii) the variation in flux between pulses represent the variation of the available energy, and (iii) the time difference between the pulses represent some characteristic internal time, possibly, the fall back time of material, or accretion into the surface of the newly formed neutron star until it reaches a critical mass and re-explodes.
-In this paper, we therefore analyse a sample of multi-pulsed bursts in order to investigate if there is any variation in spectral characteristics depending on the sequal position among pulses within a burst.
-In particular we examine the spectral shape, correlations between spectral parameters, and compatibility with photospheric emission.
-Our sample is obtained from {\it Fermi}-GBM first 11 years of mission, consisting of 117 well-separated pulses and 1228 spectra from 39 bursts.
+In all cases, observed trends and variations among pulses carry important clues to the physics of GRBs.
+The multipulse nature indicates a continuous ejection from the progenitor, implying that (i) it is not destroyed immediately, (ii) the variation in flux between pulses represents the variation of the available energy, and (iii) the time difference between the pulses represents some characteristic internal time, possibly the fallback time of the material, or accretion into the surface of the newly formed neutron star until it reaches a critical mass and reexplodes.
+In this paper, we therefore analyze a sample of multipulse bursts in order to investigate whether there is any variation in spectral characteristics depending on the sequel position among pulses within a burst.
+In particular, we examine the spectral shape, correlations between spectral parameters, and compatibility with photospheric emission.
+Our sample is obtained from the first 11 yr of the {\it Fermi} Gamma-ray Burst Monitor (GBM) mission, consisting of 117 well-separated pulses and 1228 spectra from 39 bursts.

 The paper is organized as follows.
 The methods are presented in Section 2.
 The detailed observational properties are summarized in Section 3.
-In Section 4, we present assessment of the compatibility with emission models.
-The discussion and summary are presented in Section 5 and Section 6, respectively.
+In Section 4, we present an assessment of the compatibility with emission models.
+The discussion and summary are presented in Sections 5 and Section 6, respectively.
 Throughout the paper, the standard $\Lambda$-CDM cosmology with the parameters $H_{0}= 67.4$ ${\rm km s^{-1}}$ ${\rm Mpc^{-1}}$, $\Omega_{M}=0.315$, and $\Omega_{\Lambda}=0.685$ are adopted \citep{PlanckCollaboration2018}.